 You shouldn’t have to worry that the chocolate you eat might contain cocoa cultivated or harvested by a child.
-Côte d’Ivoire and Ghana, together, produce nearly 60% of the world’s cocoa each year, but latest estimates found 1.56 million children engaged in hazardous work on cocoa farms in these two countries.
+Côte d’Ivoire and Ghana, together, produce nearly 60% of the world’s cocoa each year, but the latest estimates found that 1.56 million children are engaged in child labor on cocoa farms in these two countries.
 ILAB’s work has been essential to confronting the challenge of child labor in West African cocoa.
 By fostering partnerships and securing commitments, we are helping to promote a global cocoa supply chain free of exploitative labor.

 ILAB has been, and continues to be, a driving force in bringing people together to coordinate efforts, share ideas, and foster new collaborations to alleviate child labor in cocoa.